geoscixyz/em/content/maxwell1_fundamentals/maxwells_equations/maxwells_equations_in_homogeneous_media/time_domain/plane_wave_sources/analytic_solution.rst

 .. topic:: Purpose

-    We provide solutions of Plane wave equations in time domain for the homogeneous medium with intial impulse EM fields.
+    We provide solutions of Plane wave equations in time domain for the homogeneous medium with intial impulse electric fields.
 And from the solutions, we extract meaningful physical principles: peak time, peak distance, and peak velocity.

 :ref:`Maxwell's equations in the time domain <time_domain_equations>`, without source terms, are: